nimra-amer/Snakes-Apples-Game/README.md

 # Snakes-Apples-Game
-This game was developed in collaboration with a team member.
+This game was developed in collaboration with a team member as a part of "Artificial Intelligence" course.
 The game utilizes various search algorithms, including Breadth-First Search (BFS), A* Search (A*), and Greedy Best-First Search (GBS), to navigate the snake towards the apples efficiently.

 Features
 Breadth-First Search (BFS): Explores all possible paths uniformly to find the shortest path to the apple.